Attention Pro Bono Volunteers:

 The mission of the VITA* program is to provide free tax preparation to low- and moderate-income individuals and families.
 Students will completely prepare and file the tax return of each client with the assistance of senior volunteers.
 Students may also be asked to do various clerical activities (filing signed papers, etc.).
 Additionally, students will learn about tax issues and answer client questions regarding various tax issues.

-*Students participating in VITA for directed research credits are not eligible for pro bono hours. (not sure what this is or whether VITA still offers this, but generally everyone I've worked with does pro bono hours!)
+*Students participating in VITA for directed research credits are not eligible for pro bono hours.

 • Schedule: Late January through mid-April every year, from 1-5pm on Mondays and Fridays and 9am-3pm on Saturdays.